luksi1/powershell-osinfo/README.md

 ## Examples from the class not included
 - DSC - This doesn't really apply to PowerShell module development
 - Custom classes - I can't see a use case for this here.
-See above in examples for an explanation about this.
+See above under "classes" for an explanation about why I chose not to include these.